-Deferred Final Exam
+Deferred Final Exams

 Deferred standing may be granted to students who are unable to write their final examination at the scheduled time or to submit their outstanding course work on the last day of classes.
-Deferred standing requests for ADMS courses should follow the procedure and registration outlined here:
+Deferred standing requests for ADMS courses should follow the procedure and registration outlined here: http://apps.eso.yorku.ca/apps/adms/deferredexams.nsf.

-https://sas-app.laps.yorku.ca/.
 ALL deferral concerns should be addressed to the main office (apsas@yorku.ca).
 Note: As communicated to the University community on March 13, 2020, Senate Executive has waived until further notice the requirement for students to submit an Attending Physician's Statement in support of a request for deferred standing or petitions

-Final Exam Schedule Conflict
+Final Exam Schedule Conflicts